 [In photo above, Carolyn Elliott stands in front of the John Deere sign at their facility in Greeneville, Tennessee.
 Through an innovation that Carolyn and her fellow intern developed while at the company, a process which once took two weeks to perform was reduced to two days.]

 Carolyn Elliott served as an intern at Vitech in the summer of 2017.
-Elliott is currently a junior at Virginia Tech, majoring in Industrial and Systems Engineering and planning to graduate in May of 2019.
+Elliott is currently a senior at Virginia Tech, majoring in Industrial and Systems Engineering and planning to graduate in May of 2019.

 Not every engineering undergrad gets a chance to help improve a process at a major, well-regarded company before they’re even out of college.
 I guess I was lucky.
 From June, 2016 to June, 2017, I worked as a co-op at John Deere in Greeneville, Tennessee.
 My job was to help in streamlining the assembly line for making lawn mowers.

 This was a great opportunity for me to learn about manufacturing engineering, a field I’m considering entering after I complete my degree.
 Although manufacturing engineering is different from systems engineering in many ways, there are also instances in which the disciplines overlap.
 This is a story about how I worked with engineers and production line associates to apply model-based systems engineering (MBSE) to a manufacturing problem.